 Really, there’s nothing particularly unique about this chair’s appearance.
 We really liked that the branding was discreet; rather than displaying a huge multi-colored logo, Vertagear have indented their logo into the headrest.

 Also, the casters have a colored trim to match the upholstery.
 This is a small addition, but it’s a nice touch.

 The PL6000 is one of the strongest chairs on the market, with a weight limit of 440lbs.
 Considering that most only support around 300lbs, this model is far superior if you’re on the heavier side.
-Additionally, it’s snugly for people up to 6’ 8” in height, whereas most become a problem at around 6’ or so.
+Additionally, it’s comfy for people up to 6’ 8” in height, whereas most gaming chairs out there become a problem at around 6’ or so.